telerik/blazor-docs/components/grid/selection/overview.md

 ## Notes

+## Selection in Template

+When using the Grid [Template](https://docs.telerik.com/blazor-ui/components/grid/templates) and you want to stop the Selection from being triggered you should add stopPropagation directive to the element

 ## Editing Modes

 In the [Incell EditMode]({%slug components/grid/editing/incell%}) selection can be applied only via a checkbox column.
 This is required due to the overlapping action that triggers selection and incell editing (clicking in the row).

 ## Observable Collections

-When binding the grid to an observable collection, changing the data source does not change the selected items automatically.
+When binding the grid to an observable collection, changing the items in the data source will not change the selected items automatically.

 If you plan on changing the data source in your own code, you may want to clear or otherwise modify the `SelectedItems` collection to ensure the user will select only what they want from the new data.